yunuoch/yunuoch.github.io/_pages/about.md

 ---
 I'm a PhD student at Computer and Information Science, University of Pennsylvania, advised by Prof. [Chenfanfu Jiang](https://www.seas.upenn.edu/~cffjiang/).
 My research interests include scientific computation and its application in computer graphics, especially physics-based simulation.

 I received my Bachelor's Degree in Computational Mathematics from the School of the Gifted Young, University of Science and Technology of China (USTC) in July, 2020.
+Here is my [CV](https://yunuoch.github.io/files/yunuo_cv.pdf).

 <!-- Bio
 ======